verdaux/BookNotes/Phrases/Insults.md

 - [ ] You've got a face for the radio
 - [ ] You have tremendous confidence
 - [ ] Catastrophically wrong
 - [ ] Nobody likes you.
 That's okay I like myself
+- [ ] I could explain how you're wrong but I suspect life has been trying that for years.